Anthony Beauregard Reaches the 50-Point Mark in a Lions Victory

 Later in the same minute, the Thunder capitalized on a power play to cut the deficit, as Alex Campbell found an opening to score his tenth goal of the season.

-Late in the third period, Anthony Beauregard found the back of the net for the 14th time this season, reaching the 50-point milestone.
+Late in the third period, Anthony Beauregard found the back of the net for the 14th time this season.
 He became the first Trois-Rivières player to hit that mark this season, and did so for the third time in his ECHL career.

 Shortly after, defenseman Jacob Dion joined the rush and doubled the Lions' lead by finishing a play started by Egor Goriunov, who picked up his second point of the game.
 Emmett Serensits also earned an assist.